jmcarpenter2/parfit/docs/documentation.md

 `scores`: List of corresponding scores returned by scoreModels

-`bestScore`: Is 'max' of scores list best, or 'min' or scores list best?
-Default: 'max'
+`greater_is_better`: Choice between optimizing for greater scores or lesser scores Default True means greater and False means lesser

 **returns**: